TIY-Austin-Front-End-Engineering/js-assignments/regex-coffee/README.md

 ### Performance Objectives

-After completing this assignment, you should be able to effectively create a search for and replace patterns in strings.
+After completing this assignment, you should be able to effectively search for and replace patterns in strings.

 ## Details